AdobeDocs/release-notes.en/current.md

     Play the [July 2021 Release Overview](https://video.tv.adobe.com/v/335580) video for a summary of the features added.

-  * **Cloud Acceleration Manager**
+  * **[!UICONTROL Cloud Acceleration Manager]**

-    * Cloud Acceleration Manager is a cloud-based application designed to guide your IT teams throughout the transition journey starting from planning to going live on Cloud Service.
+    * [!UICONTROL Cloud Acceleration Manager] is a cloud-based application designed to guide your IT teams throughout the transition journey starting from planning to going live on Cloud Service.
 Set up your teams for a successful migration with Adobe-recommended best practices, tips, documentation, and tools to help at every phase of the journey to Experience Manager as a Cloud Service.
 See [Getting started with Cloud Acceleration Manager](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-acceleration-manager/using-cam/getting-started-cam.html?lang=en).

     Play the [Cloud Acceleration Manager](https://video.tv.adobe.com/v/335547) demo video.

   * **Experience Manager as a Cloud Service Foundation**

-    * More flexible Dispatcher configuration: Projects can be more easily organized.
+    * More flexible [!UICONTROL Dispatcher] configuration: Projects can be more easily organized.
 For example, you can now include multiple rewrite rule files that reflect your site structure.
 [Learn about this flexible mode](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/content-delivery/disp-overview.html?lang=en#validation-debug), including how to structure your Dispatcher configuration in order to take advantage of it.
-    * The tree replication UI under the replication agent’s “Distribute” tab should be considered deprecated; it is planned for removal after September 30, 2021.
+    * The tree replication UI under the replication agent’s [!UICONTROL Distribute] tab should be considered deprecated; it is planned for removal after September 30, 2021.
 [Learn about alternative replication strategies](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/operations/replication.html?lang=en#tree-activation).
-    * Bundle `org.apache.sling.datasource-1.0.4.jar` for Sling datasource support has been removed, as it has outdated functionality and is not in use by customers.
+    * Bundle `org.apache.sling.datasource-1.0.4.jar` for Sling data source support has been removed, as it has outdated functionality and is not in use by customers.

   * **Experience Manager Assets as a Cloud Service**